Sunday, December 22, 2024

 To remove these warnings, the law provides that lobbying is not considered to be the activities of public organizations, political parties, associations of local governments, the media, scientific institutions and a number of other entities that carry out their activities on a non-profit basis.
 However, it is difficult to say now how unhindered all these entities will be able to carry out their functions.
 After all, the activities of domestic law enforcement agencies are quite often unpredictable.
 Most likely, the state and civil society will still have to work to accurately determine the boundary where public activity ends and lobbying begins.

 “The whole question is in the practical application of the law, and it is still difficult to predict how the National Agency for the Prevention of Corruption will apply certain norms in conflicting legal relations,” says Andrei Podgainy.
-“We must proceed from the fact that Ukraine will need several more years to build consensus in this area, including by amending the law.”
+“We must proceed from the fact that Ukraine will need several more years to establish consensus in this area, including by amending the law.”

 Come out of the darkness